Monads and theories: Pretheories as presentations

 \subsection{Examples of the basic setting}

-Before giving our examples of algebraic structures presented by pretheories, we first describe a range of examples of the basic setting of Section~\ref{sec:setting} above.
+Before giving examples of algebraic structures presented by pretheories, we first describe a range of examples of the basic setting of Section~\ref{sec:setting} above.

 \begin{Exs} We begin by considering the unenriched case where $\V = \cat{Set}$. \begin{enumerate}[(i)] \item Taking $\E = \cat{Set}$ and $\A = \mathbb{F}$ the full subcategory of finite cardinals captures the classical case of \emph{finitary} algebraic structure borne by \emph{sets}; so examples like groups, rings, lattices, Lie algebras, and so on. \item Taking $\E$ a locally finitely presentable category and $\A = \E_f$ a skeleton of the full subcategory of finitely presentable objects, we capture \emph{finitary} algebraic structure borne by \emph{$\E$-objects}.
 Examples when $\E = \cat{Cat}$ include \emph{finite product}, \emph{finite colimit}, and \emph{monoidal closed} structure; for $\E = \cat{CRng}$, we have \emph{commutative $k$-algebra}, \emph{differential ring} and \emph{reduced ring} structure. \item We can replace ``finitary'' above by ``$\lambda$-ary'' for any regular cardinal $\lambda$.
-For example, when $\lambda = \aleph_1$, this allows for \emph{$\omega$-cpo structure} if $\E = \cat{Set}$ and \emph{countable product} structure if $\E = \cat{Cat}$; while for suitable $\lambda$ it allows for \emph{sheaf} or \emph{sheaf of rings} structure when $\E = [\O(X)^\mathrm{op}, \cat{Set}]$ for a space $X$. \item Let $\mathbb G_{1}$ be the category freely generated by the graph $0 \rightrightarrows 1$, so that $\E = [\mathbb G_{1}^\mathrm{op},\Set]$ is the category of directed multigraphs, and let $\A = \Delta_0$ be the full subcategory of $[\mathbb G_{1}^\mathrm{op},\Set]$ on graphs of the form
+For example, when $\lambda = \aleph_1$, this allows for the structure of poset with joins of $\omega$-chains~\cite{Markowsky1976Chain-complete} when $\E = \cat{Set}$, and for \emph{countable product} structure when $\E = \cat{Cat}$.
+When $\E = [\O(X)^\mathrm{op}, \cat{Set}]$ for some space $X$, and $\lambda$ is suitably chosen, it also permits \emph{sheaf} or \emph{sheaf of rings} structure. \item Let $\mathbb G_{1}$ be the category freely generated by the graph $0 \rightrightarrows 1$, so that $\E = [\mathbb G_{1}^\mathrm{op},\Set]$ is the category of directed multigraphs, and let $\A = \Delta_0$ be the full subcategory of $[\mathbb G_{1}^\mathrm{op},\Set]$ on graphs of the form

 $\Delta_0$ is dense in $[\mathbb G_{1}^\mathrm{op},\Set]$ because it contains the representables $[0]$ and $[1]$.
 This example captures structure borne by graphs in which the operations build vertices and arrows from \emph{paths} of arrows: for example, the structures of \emph{categories}, \emph{involutive categories}, and \emph{groupoids}. \item The \emph{globe category} $\mathbb G$ is freely generated by the graph